LouisvilleMakesGames/Code-of-Conduct/code-of-conduct.md

 ### What to do if you need help

-If you witness or are subject to unacceptable behavior, or experience marginalizing or silencing behavior that limits your full participation in any Bento Miso event, please talk to any of the following people:
+If you witness or are subject to unacceptable behavior, or experience marginalizing or silencing behavior that limits your full participation in any GameDevLou event, please talk to any of the following people:

 - The host of the event you are attending (listed on the event page)
+- [Alex Bezuska][1]
+- [Barry Rowe][2]
-- [Henry Faber][1]
+- [Eric Lathrop][3]
-- [Jennie Faber][2]
+- [Mattie Richards][4]

 Your conversation will be held in confidence.